As Scared As – 35 Similes for Being Scared

 Example Sentence:

-- “When I heard that strange noise from the attic, I froze, as stiff as a board.”
+• “When I heard that strange noise from the attic, I froze, as scared as a board.”

-- “The terrifying presence in the room left him as stiff as a board, unable to move or speak.”
+• “The terrifying presence in the room left him as scared as a board, unable to move or speak.”

 Other Ways to Say:

-25. As lost as a child in a crowd
+As Scared as a Child in a Crowd

 Meaning: Used to express the feeling of confusion or being overwhelmed by fear or uncertainty.